 148,489 new and used books were distributed to children

 Children received 75,473 emergency or transitional shelter bed nights and their family members received 106,975 bed nights

 26,954 children received oral health education and 14,369 children received preventative dental treatment

 21,941 home visits and 31,110 office visits were conducted to improve parent knowledge of healthy child development

-The Annual Report Summary describes the Commission’s strategic priorities and the many programs it supports.
+The Annual Report Summary describes First 5 Orange County’s strategic priorities and the many programs it supports.

-This year’s report also takes a look at the Commission’s impact since its inception 20 years ago.
+This year’s report also takes a look at First 5 Orange County’s impact since its inception 20 years ago.